Filing Procedures

 8. Recording the Decision and Accompanying Plans

-The Petitioner is responsible for recording the decision and any accompanying plans at the Essex South Registry of Deeds, in Salem, Massachusetts.
-No building permit shall be issued until proof of recording is provided and any special conditions have been met.
+The applicant is then responsible for recording the written decision and any accompanying plans at the Essex South Registry of Deeds (in person or online).

 If at any time you have questions about the process, feel free to contact Planning Department staff at 978-465-4400 or planning@newburyportma.gov.